TOXIC METALS AND

-The slow, or not so slow, replacement of vital minerals with toxic metals is an important and neglected cause of aging due to deactivation of enzyme systems and the loss of organ and tissue integrity.
+The slow, or not so slow, replacement of vital minerals with toxic metals is an important and neglected cause of aging.
+It causes deactivation of enzyme systems and the loss of organ and tissue integrity.
 One could say it is the essence of aging, from a purely mineral perspective.

 Toxic metal accumulation also feeds on itself.
 As one’s energy production decreases with age, the body is less able to eliminate toxic metals.
 This, in turn, causes more metal accumulation.
-Much could be said about this topic, and I refer the reader to the articles entitled Life Extension Theory and Life Extension In Practice on this website.
+Much could be said about this topic, and I refer the reader to the article entitled Life Extension.